1337tester/SolarSoundBytes/README.md

 Place your bets in [this poll](https://github.com/FadriPestalozzi/SolarSoundBytes/discussions/27) to figure out, if your subconscious chose the blue pill (just NetFlix and Chill) or the red pill (Ready to Face the Terminator)!

-# 👥 Roles and Responsabilities of Collaborators
+# 👥 Roles and Responsibilities of Collaborators

 | Name                  | GitHub                                                 | Role             | Content                                                                                                                                                               |
 | --------------------- | ------------------------------------------------------ | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |